 End of year assessments

-All Reception children will receive an end of year profile in which they will receive an ‘emerging, expected or exceeding’ judgement at the end of the year.
+Our curriculum has the seven areas of learning and each area is broken down further into Early Learning Goals.
+Each Early Learning Goal gives specific examples of what children can do within that area of learning.
+Reception children will receive an end of year profile in which they will receive an ‘emerging, expected or exceeding’ judgement at the end of the year for each of the 17 Early Learning Goals.
 This is based on the age-related expectations as set out in Development Matters.